 - Pricing - If you offer free shipping, this is a good time to mention this.
 If you use flat rates, you can include a pricing table.
 Better yet, consider offering calculated rates at checkout, which are accurate shipping rates based on the customer’s location.

-- Handling times - the amount of business days it takes for a seller to ship an item
+- Handling times - the number of business days it takes for a seller to ship an item

-- Delivery timeframes - the amount of business days it takes an item to ship
+- Delivery timeframes - the number of business days it takes an item to ship

 - Restrictions - list places that you can’t deliver to (such as PO Boxes or countries where your goods are prohibited).
 Can also include extended timeframes or additional costs for dangerous goods such as batteries or liquids.